-The Capital Punishment Clinic offers opportunities for students to represent clients with capital sentences through placements at law firms and capital punishment resource centers.
+The Capital Punishment Clinic offers opportunities for students to represent clients with capital sentences through placements at capital punishment resource centers.
 Students work primarily at capital punishment resource centers in the southern United States, working on-site during the winter term and remotely in the spring.
 Past placements have included:

 - Capital Post-Conviction Project of Louisiana

 - Center for Death Penalty Litigation

 - Defender Association of Philadelphia – Capital Habeas Unit